 How is genital herpes diagnosed?

-Is there a treatment for herpes?
+Is there a cure or treatment for herpes?

 How can herpes be prevented?